Important facts and information to know when visiting Lebanon

 Lebanon is the one the furthest north of the Middle East countries.
 Situated on the Mediterranean, Beirut has warm summers and cool winters – though boasts 300 days a year of sunshine!

-Unlike most of the Middle East, winters can be quite wet.
+Unlike most of the Middle East, winters can get wet in Lebanon, even snow can be experienced!
 On the plus side, skiers may catch some snow in the tallest mountains.
-Expect temperatures of 10-20c.
+Expect temperatures of 10-20°C/50-68°F in the winter months.

 A fascinated country with a deep history that can be dated back 9000 years to the time of the Phoenicians.
-Places of geographic and historic importance in Lebanon that you may want to consider in your plans include:
+Places of geographic and historic importance in Lebanon that you may want to consider in your Lebanon itinerary include:

 - Jabaln Moussa Biosphere Reserve – About an hour north of Beirut you will find this UNESCO site, rich in biodiversity with historic villages, hiking trails and unique fauna and flora not found elsewhere in the world